 Of course some of these chemicals have been tested and proved harmless.
 Although not too long ago doctors were still telling people that eggs and butter were bad for their health so I don’t always take everything they say as gospel.

-Why You Should Switch to Natural, Organic Skincare Products
+Switch to Natural, Organic Skincare Products

 Why?
 Because some chemicals we use have shown to be endocrine disruptors, full of carcinogens (think burnt food) and toxins.
 Others aren’t even reviewed fully before hitting shelves.